• Skip to primary navigation

 4. Vinegar: I have used white vinegar that is 5% in acidity.
 You can also use apple cider or white wine vinegar – just ensure the acidity level is 5%.

 5. Non-reactive saucepans: are those which are ceramic, stainless steel, glass or enamelled cookware.
 Copper, iron and aluminium pans are reactive.
-Acidic foods, such as lemons, may take on a metallic taste and discolour if cooked in such pans.
+Acidic foods, such as lemons and vinegar, may take on a metallic taste and discolour if cooked in such pans.

 7. Nutritional information: is based on the entire jar, and includes the pickling liquid.